Flamborough Lifeboat Station

 Flamborough Lifeboat Station is a Royal National Lifeboat Institution (RNLI) lifeboat station located at Flamborough in the East Riding of Yorkshire, England.

 There used to be two lifeboat stations at Flamborough; one on the north side of Flamborough Head, and on one the south side.
-Since 1993, the village has just one lifeboat station on the southern side of Flamborough Head.
-The station operates an ILB (Inshore Lifeboat).
+The north side station closed in 1993, leaving just one lifeboat station on the southern side of Flamborough Head in operation.